Skip to main content

 1. Run your hands under clean, running water.
 It can be warm or cold, but avoid hot water, because it's drying.

-2. Turn off the tap and soap up, preferably with a gentle liquid soap or a cream based cleanser.
+2. Turn off the tap and soap u, with a gentle soap or cream based cleanser.

 3. Scrub your hands for at least 20 seconds — be sure to get your palms, the back of your hands, between your fingers and under your nails.